 While only 3% of employees share content about their company, those shares are responsible for driving a 30% increase in the total engagement a company sees.
 Why is this so?
-On average, a company's employees' networks are at least 10x larger than a company's follower base.
-And, when your colleagues share a post, it is seen as 3x more authentic, which helps the message cut through the clutter of advertising people see every day.
-People are more likely to engage with content when it comes from someone they know than from a company.
-When employees share content they typically see a click-through rate that is 2x higher than when their company shares the same content.
+First of all, employees' networks are huge --on average, at least 10x larger than a company's follower base.
+And, people are more likely to engage with content when it comes from someone they know.
+Our research shows that when employees share content, they typically see a click-through rate that is 2x higher than when their company shares the same content.